harri665/Spotify/README.md

-# Spotify Activity Tracker
+# 444lila Spotify Tracker

-A simple, focused Spotify activity tracker that monitors what you're listening to and displays it in a beautiful web dashboard with Docker and Portainer support.
+A simple, focused Spotify activity tracker that monitors what 444lila is listening to and displays it in a beautiful web dashboard with Docker and Portainer support.

 ## Features

-- 🎵 Real-time tracking of Spotify activity
+- 🎵 Real-time tracking of 444lila's Spotify activity
 - 📊 Beautiful web dashboard showing listening history
 - 🕐 Timestamps for when each song was played
 - 🎶 Direct links to songs on Spotify